KxSystems/docs/docs/cloud/gcpm/architecture.md

 date: June 2021
 author: Ferenc Bodon
 ---
-# :kx-brands-google-cloud:&nbsp; Reference architecture for Google Cloud
+# :kx-brands-google-cloud:<br>Reference architecture for Google Cloud

 Kdb+ is the technology of choice for many of the world’s top financial institutions when implementing a tick-capture system.
 Kdb+ is capable of processing large amounts of data in a very short space of time, making it the ideal technology for dealing with the ever-increasing volumes of financial tick data.